skaven81/astronomy-treatises/Planetary_Treatise.md

 are cooler than the surrounding air, the same problem occurs.
 "Cool-down" should really be called "acclimation" -- but alas it's not.
 In general, more glass means more cool down time.
 Bigger mirrors need more glass, and more cool down time.
-Makustov-Cassegrain scopes, with their thick glass corrector, have some of the longest cool down times of all.
+Maksutov-Cassegrain scopes, with their thick glass corrector, have some of the longest cool down times of all.
 You can accelerate the cool-down process with judicious use of fans; Newtonian telescopes commonly utilize a fan blowing on the back of the primary mirror to assist with temperature